joemoose/dungeoneers.d20/docs/play.md

 ## Saving Throws

 Unlike many traditional roleplaying games, saving throws have no separate values.
-Instead, you’ll make a relevant attribute save if you are surprised by a harmful situation and must avoid or resist the threat.
+Instead, you’ll make a relevant attribute save when you are surprised by a harmful situation and must avoid or resist the threat.

 - **STR**: physical harm that *can’t* be dodged
 - **DEX**: physical harm that *can* be dodged